 Are you worried about erosion along your waterfront?
 The causes of erosion are very site-specific and are best understood with a site visit.
 We can help assess what’s happening and offer specific guidance so you avoid contributing to erosion problems.
 How you manage water and vegetation on your property makes a huge difference to erosion rates and slope or bluff stability.
 In cases where erosion is a serious problem, we can talk about the various options available to stabilize your shoreline - and protect the Puget Sound.

-Unfortunately, 70% has shoreline armor, which degrades these beaches.*
+Unfortunately, 70% of that has shoreline armor, which degrades that habitat.*

 Why does this matter?
 Forage fish are a critical food source for Puget Sound salmon species . . . the same salmon that feed us, feed visiting Orca whales, and feed many other amazing Puget Sound creatures.

 The good news is that the best waterfront management options are often the least expensive.

 Doing nothing at all is often the best choice for sites with very slow erosion rates.
 There are also times when steps should be taken to address the causes of erosion, particularly when upland drainage management or vegetation management are contributing.
 We can offer site-appropriate guidance for actions like adding the right plants to stabilize your bank, or managing stormwater so it doesn't destabilize a slope.
 Very often, simple, inexpensive steps for slowing erosion back to normal rates are the best choice for a shoreline property.

 Are you confident about managing water and plants on your waterfront?
 Do you need to do something about erosion right now?
 Set up a site visit with one of Pierce Conservation District's shoreline specialists to receive site-appropriate recommendations.

 On the resources page you will find helpful documents as well as links to other great resources.

 If you feel that your home is at risk of damage from a landslide or severe erosion, contact a coastal engineer or licensed geologist immediately to address your concerns.